 The harder edges will soften slightly as the tweeter can settle in and reach its full potential.

 White’s voice can be a little thin with older songs.
-However, ELAC provides enough bass to support it while still keeping true to the original recording.
+However, the ELAC bookshelf speakers review provides enough bass to support it while still keeping true to the original recording.

 The speakers are very detailed, with a lot of detail.
 Sometimes a less clear recording can be more effective.